I can't begin to describe how excited I am to share this recipe with you guys!

 Ground cinnamon, for garnish (optional)

 *The first time I made this I did not use whipped cream.
 The second time, I happened to have whipped cream on hand that I made with heavy whipping cream, so that's what I used.
-However, you can easily make your own Vegan Whipped Cream using full-fat coconut milk.
+However, you can easily make your own dairy-free whipped Cream using full-fat coconut milk.
 Here's a simple coconut milk whipped cream recipe.

 stove-top espresso maker (this is my favorite way to make coffee)